 The minutes of meetings at which such votes are taken shall record such disclosure, abstention, and rationale for approval.

-Section 14.
-Non-Liability of Board members and officers.
-The officers and Board members shall not be personally liable for the debts, liabilities, or other obligations of the Association.
-Any officer or Board member shall be indemnified by the Association to the fullest extent permissible under the laws of the Commonwealth of Massachusetts except when his/her acts or omissions are due to his/ her own willful default or gross negligence.
-The Board may adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Association (including Board member, officer, employee or other agent of the Association) against liabilities asserted against or incurred by the agent in such capacity or arising out of the agent's status as such.
+Section 13.
+Non-Liability of Board members.
+Members of the Board shall not be personally liable for the debts, liabilities, or other obligations of the Association.
+Any Officer, Elected Director, or Board member shall be indemnified by the Association to the fullest extent permissible under the laws of the Commonwealth of Massachusetts except when his/her acts or omissions are due to his/ her own willful default or gross negligence.
+The Board may adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Association (including Board member, officer, employee, or other agent of the Association) against liabilities asserted against or incurred by the agent in such capacity or arising out of the agent's status as such.

-ARTICLE V.
+ARTICLE 5 Elected Directors

+Section 1.
+Nomination.
+A Committee of three voting Members of the Association, other than Board members, shall be appointed by the President following each Annual Meeting of the Association, to nominate not fewer than five candidates for the position of Elected Director.
+The list of candidates shall be reviewed and approved by the Board prior to the Annual Member Meeting.

+Section 2.
+Election and Term in Office.
+The Elected Directors shall be elected by the Members at the Annual Member Meeting.
+Each Member may vote for up to three candidates.
+The three candidates with the most votes shall become Board members.
+In the event multiple candidates for the third spot have equal numbers of votes, the President shall decide which candidate shall be elected to the Board.
+Elected Directors shall serve three-year terms, and such terms shall be staggered such that at each Annual Member Meeting the Members shall elect three Elected Directors.
+An Elected Director my serve up to two consecutive terms, with each term requiring re-election.
+After serving two consecutive terms, an Elected Director must wait a period of two years before being eligible to run for election again.

+Section 3.
+Removal.
+Any Elected Director may be removed by a two-thirds vote of Board members present at a meeting at which quorum exists, whenever in the Board’s judgement, removal is in the best interests of the Association.

+Section 4.
+Vacancies.
+Any vacancy of an Elected Director may be filled by the affirmative vote of a majority of the remaining Board members.
+An Elected Director elected to fill a vacancy will be elected for the unexpired term of his/her predecessor.

-Officers
+ARTICLE 6 Officers

 Section 1.
 Officers.
 The officers of the Association will be a President, one or more Vice-Presidents (the number to be determined by the Board), a Secretary, a Treasurer, and an Executive Director and such other officers as may be elected or appointed in accordance with the provisions of this Article.
 No one individual may hold more than one officer position at a time.
 The Board may elect or appoint such other officers, including one or more assistant secretaries and one or more assistant treasurers, as it deems desirable.
 Such other officers shall not have the right to vote in Board meetings, but shall have the authority to perform the duties prescribed, from time to time, by the Board.